bwplotka/unity-grpc/README.md

 I used this great fork https://github.com/emikra/protobuf3-cs.
-Nuget install command from README.md totally did not work for me (visual 2013), so I ended up building the dll myself (using visual 2017)
+Nuget install command from README.md totally did not work for me (visual 2013), so I ended up building the .dll myself (using visual 2017).
+I provide what I built here in this repo, so:

 * Copy provided dll from protobuf-net35/protobuf3.dll into your unity Assets

-There is a risk it will not work you (not sure if I built for x86 or x64, so you might want to rebuild it from source if needed.
+There is a risk it will not work you (not sure even if I built for x86 or x64, so you might want to rebuild it from source if needed.

 From now you should be able to rebuild the Unity code.